‘Tis the season to be jolly!

 Ho ho ho!
 It’s the time of the year when you hear Christmas carols everytime you go out to the shopping malls.
 It’s the time of the year when your Facebook and Instagram feeds are filled with Christmas trees and Christmas feast!
 It’s also probably the season you travel.

 Christmas is basically everywhere in Singapore.
 And the decorations are different every year.
-I won’t bore you with a list of every single place to see Christmas light-up in Singapore.
-Instead, here’s a list of Christmas light-ups that you don’t want to miss in 2019.
+I won’t bore you with a list of every single place to see Christmas decorations in Singapore.
+Instead, here’s a list of Christmas decorations that you don’t want to miss in 2020.

-1. Orchard Road: The Greatest Gift – Christmas on a Great Street
+1. Orchard Road: Christmas on a Great Street 2020

 Christmas on Great Street starts from Tanglin Mall at Tanglin Road and ends at Dhoby Ghaut MRT Station.
 You can start your journey from Dhoby Ghaut MRT and walk to Tanglin Mall, or vice versa.